 Prior to her career at PWP, Ms. Thomas worked for the City of Riverside for nearly 15 years in various financial positions.
 She completed her Bachelor of Science degree with majors in Accounting and Finance and attended the University of Wisconsin’s Advanced Governmental Finance Institute.

-The positions of Assistant General Manager of: Water Delivery, Power Delivery and Power Supply are currently vacant.
+The Assistant General Manager of Power Supply position is currently vacant.
 PWP is conducting nationwide search to fill these critical positions.
 To learn more, click here.